AlessandroChecco/gender_bias/README.md

 # User Bias in Image Search
-Dataset used in  "Investigating User Bias in Image Search: A Cross-Regional Study".
+Dataset used in  the paper
+Otterbacher, J., Checco, A., Demartini, G., & Clough, P. (2018, June).
+Investigating user perception of gender bias in image search: the role of sexism.
+In The 41st International ACM SIGIR Conference on Research & Development in Information Retrieval (pp. 933-936).

 It contains 2,811 query-description comparisons for 281 different users.

 # Dataset description
 We release two datasets: